A Playbook for Local SEO Agencies

 The End

 You have the playbook.
 You have the template.
 You have the tool.
 You have the 30-day plan.
+This is not something for next quarter.
+It is something for next week.

 Pick your first client.
 Send the pitch Tuesday morning.